-In botany, an evergreen is a plant with leaves throughout the year, always green.
+In botany, an evergreen is a plant with leaves that remain green throughout the year.
 This contrasts with deciduous plants, which completely lose their foliage during the winter or dry season.
 There are many kinds of evergreen plants, both trees and shrubs.

 Evergreen plants include: